Riesling00/wct2_package/README.md

 # wct2
 Photorealistic Style Transfer via Wavelet Transforms.
-We give a package of WCT2 for showing the effects of style transfer.
+We provide a package for WCT2 to implement easily.

 ```bash